Today Dean Clancy announced the formation of a new national organization: HSAs for All.

 We are a nonprofit advocacy organization with a simple vision: a future in which all Americans are free to choose their own doctors and therapies, and pay for their own health care, without arbitrary limits.

-HSAs for All will seek to give every American access to affordable, high-quality health care by giving every American access to a tax-advantaged Health Savings Account owned and controlled by the patient.
+HSAs for All will seek to give every American access to affordable, high-quality health care by giving every American access to a tax-free Health Savings Account owned and controlled by the patient.

 Let’s liberate patients to take charge of their own health care—and thus dramatically reduce health care costs—by turbocharging Health Savings Accounts.